LEKSELLGAMMA KNIFE® ICON™

-The Leksell Gamma Knife® Icon™ introduces a number of new innovations, such as integrated imaging and software to continuously control dose delivery.
-It also makes it possible to treat patients without a minimally invasive fixation while assuring the same highest level of precision.
+The Leksell Gamma Knife® Icon™ introduces several new innovations, such as integrated imaging and software to continuously control dose delivery.
+It also makes it possible to treat our patients without a minimally invasive fixation while assuring the same highest level of precision.

 When is the Leksell Gamma Knife® Icon™ an option for treatment?